The Addictive Connection

 10. Your inner voice is critical

-The thought addiction is a debilitating condition that can seriously deplete your mental, emotional, physical and spiritual life.
+The thought addiction is a debilitating condition that can severely deplete your mental, emotional, physical and spiritual life.
 If you or someone you know suffers from a thought addiction, seeking help is very important and will be extremely beneficial.
 There is a new wave called Addiction Recovery Coaching that can help people suffering from all forms of addictions.
-Master coaching can teach and support you through all the difficult stages of recovery.
+Master coaching can teach and support you through all the awkward stages of recovery.

 Coach Bill has numerous articles on a variety of topics for survivors of childhood and/or adulthood abuse and trauma, which can be found here on the Hub pages.
 Additionally, he has YouTube channels which can be found here and here and two blogs: Trauma.
 DID and Addiction and For Life Coaching.
 Please go here to read his complete biography.